-a) A member entitle to attend and vote at the meeting is entitled to appoint a proxy to attend and vote instead of himself/herself and the proxy need not be a member of the Company.
-Proxies in order to be effective must be received by the Company not less than 48 hours before the meeting.

-The Register of Members and Share Transfer Books in respect of the Equity Shares of the Company will remain closed from Monday, 8th September 2003 to Friday, 12the September 2003 (both days inclusive).

-c) Information Under Section 205A read with the Companies unpaid Dividend (Transfer to General Revenue Account of the Central Government) Rules, 1978 as amended is given below:

-I. Pursuant to section 205A of the Companies Act, 1956 all Unclaimed/Unpaid Dividends upto the Financial year ended 31st March, 1995 have been transferred to the General Revenue Account of the Central Government.
-Shareholders, who have not yet encashed their Dividend Warrants for the said period are requested to claim the amount from the Registrar of Companies, West Bengal, 234/4 A. J. C. Bose Road, Kolkata-700 020 by submitting an application in the prescribed Form.

-II.
-Consequent upon amendment in Section 205A of the Companies Act, 1956 and introduction of Section 205C by the Companies (Amendment) Act, 1999 the amount of Dividend for the subsequent years remaining unpaid or unclaimed for a period of seven years from the date of transfer to Unpaid Dividend Account of the Company shall be transferred to the investor Education and Protection Fund set up by the Government of India and no payments shall be made in respect of any such claims by the Fund.

-d) Particulars of Directors seeking re-election :

-1. Mr Krishna Kumar Todi, B. Tech (Hons.) from IIT, Kharagpur aged about 55 years has wide experience in the Transport & Engineering Industries.
-He has served the Company as a whole time Director over a period of 34years.
-The Company has been highly benefited out of his management skills and professional expertise in Automotive Engineering.
-The Board recommends the reelection of Mr. Krishna Kumar Todi as a Director of the Company.

-2. Mr. Lallan Kumar Todi, B. Com (Hons.), LLB aged about 48 years has been associated with the Company since last 9 years.
-He has considerable amount of pioneering work to his credit on subjects like supply chain development, handling of ODC, export Marketing and fleet maintenance.
-The Board recommends the re-election of Mr. Lallan Kumar Todi as a Director of the Company.

-3. Mr. Birendra Kumar Saha, Retired IPS, aged about 65 years is a widely experienced person and has extra ordinary administration abilities.
-The Board recommends the re-election of Mr. Birendra Kumar Saha as a Director of the Company.

-e) Members desiring any information about accounts of otherwise, are requested to write to the company, at least 10 days in advance of the Annual General Meeting, to facilitate compilation thereof.

-Explanatory statement

-Item Nos.
-4.

-The Equity Shares of Rs.
-10/-each of your Company, are presently listed on the Calcutta Stock Exchange Association Itd (CSE) and The Stock Exchange, Mumbai(BSE) in India.

-Data on trading volumes indicates that the Company's sheres, are very rarely traded.
-BSE has extensive networking of trading terminals, which facilitates trading by Members/ Investors across the country.
-The trading volumes in the Company's shares on the Calcultta stock Exchange is either nil or insignificant.
-Continued listing on such Stock Exchange neither serves the interest of the Members/ Investors nor that of the Company.

-The Board of Directors of your Company at its meeting accordingly recommended for the approval of the Members, the proposal to voluntarily delist the company's share from the CSE.
-The Company's shares will however continue to be listed on the BSE only.

-Delisting of the Company's shares from the aforesaid Stock Exchange would result in administrative convenience and saving in costs on account of listing fees, etc. In accordance with the Securities and Exchange Board of India (Delisting of Securities) Guidelines 2003, consent of the Members by way of a Special Resolution is required for voluntary delisting of the Company's shares from the aforesaid Stock Exchanges.

-None of the Directors of your Company is interested in this Special Resolution.

-The Board recommends this Special Resolution for your approval.

-www.reportjunction.com
+- a) A member entitle to attend and vote at the meeting is entitled to appoint a proxy to attend and vote instead of himself/herself and the proxy need not be a member of the Company.
+Proxies in order to be effective must be received by the Company not less than 48 hours before the meeting. - b) The Register of Members and Share Transfer Books in respect of the Equity Shares of the Cornpany will remain closed from Monday, 30th August to 3rd September 2004 (both days inclusive). - c) Information Under Section 205A read with the Companies unpaid Dividend (Transfer to General Revenue Account of the Central Government) Rules, 1978 as amended is given below: - I. Pursuant to section 205A of the Companies Act, 1956 all Unclaimed/Unpaid Dividends upto the Financial year ended 31st March, 1995 have been transferred to the General Revenue Account of the Central Government.
+Shareholders, who have not yet encashed their Dividend Warrants for the said period are requested to claim the amount from the Registrar of Companies, West Bengal, 234/4 A. J. C. Bose Road, Kolkata-700 020 by submitting an application in the prescribed Form. - II.
+Consequent upon amendment in Section 205A of the Companies Act, 1956 and introduction of Section 205C by the Companies (Amendment) Act, 1999 the amount of Dividend for the subsequent years remaining unpaid or unclaimed for a period of seven years from the date of transfer to Unpaid Dividend Account of the Company shall be transferred to the Investor Education and Protection Fund set up by the Government of India and no payments shall be made in respect of any such claims by the Fund. - d) Brief resum of Directors proposed to be re-appointed at the 36th Annual General Meeting : - 1.
+Mr Sushil Kumar Todi, B. Com (Hons.)
+ACA, aged about 47 years has been associated with the Company since last 9 years, He has over 22 years of experience in Road Transport Industry and the Company has immensely benefited from his expertise in Financial Management, Business Administration, Express Logistics and Resource Development and Planning.
+The Board recommends there-appointment of Mr Sushil Kumar Todi as a Director of the Company. - 2.
+Dr. V C Shah, a renowned economist aged about 76 years has been associated with the Company since last 11 years.
+He is also on the board of following companies: - Ambala Sarabhai Enterprises Ltd. - 2.
+Sarabhai Electronics Ltd. - 3.
+Shriyam Securities & Finance Ltd. - 4.
+Essem Coated Steel (J & K) Ltd. - 5.
+Binani Lead Ltd - 6.
+Binani Industries Ltd. - Dr Shah would function as Non-Executive Director on the Board of the Company, if re-appointed. - e) Members desiring any information about accounts or otherwise, are requested to write to the company, at least 10 days in advance of the Annual General Meeting, to facilitate compilation thereof.